-In this webinar from Core and Microsoft, we show you how to use the M365 capabilities to ensure your Teams activity is completely secure and safeguard your users and organisation from potential risks.
+In this webinar from Core and Microsoft, we showed you how to use the M365 capabilities to ensure your Teams activity is completely secure and safeguard your users and organisation from potential risks.

 2020 presented new challenges that are likely to cause a permanent change in the way we work, with many businesses adapting to a model where remote working is the new normal.
 And with COVID-19 continuing to impact people around the world, businesses are now facing unprecedented remote working opportunities - and challenges.